tito-arch/ICBN-International/content/posts/know-fred-talks-fighting.md

 +++
 ## Who is Fred Beck?

-**Fred Beck is a Gen-Z YouTuber from London, England, United Kingdom who does interviews on traditional boxing, crossover boxing, and MMA.**
+**Fred Beck is a Gen-Z YouTuber from London, England, United Kingdom who does interviews on traditional boxing, crossover boxing, and MMA.
+Fred is 18 years old barely two decades.**

 ### Education